HOMESCHOOL CO-OP

 Course description:

-Students will develop and build strengths in reading, writing, vocabulary, grammar and test taking strategies and study skills, as well as to develop and identify their communication skills.
+Students will develop and build strengths in reading, writing, vocabulary, grammar and test taking strategies and study skills, as well as to develop and enhance their communication skills.
 This course is primarily project based.
+Students will develop a writing portfolio.
+Follows MLA FORMAT.
+Typing is required.
+(No text required)

 Writing Workshop (Grades: 9th-12th)